 The parish church was located on Euclid Avenue in the heart of the city of Ontario until 1960, when it was moved to its present site on San Antonio Avenue, which had been established as a day school in the mid-1950's by the Reverend Evan Williams.
 In 1965 the Reverend Canon Jon Hart Olson was called to be Rector.
 His tenure lasted until 1993.
 During many of these years he was also Dean of Bloy House, the seminary for the Episcopal Diocese of Los Angeles on the campus of the Claremont School of Theology.
 An accomplished liturgiologist, Fr.
 Olson built upon the long Anglo-Catholic tradition of the parish, drawing from a variety of resources, ancient and contemporary, to craft services of beauty, coherence and depth.

 Our most recent Rector, the Reverend Richard Rubin was called in 1995.
 Fr.
 Rubin served the parish on a 3/4-time basis, and was a partner in a family-owned cabinetmaking business.
 He retired in 2017.
 During his tenure, the solar panels were installed, the library and the offices were completely restored and refurbished, and the memorial garden was created.
-The parish is presently served by the Reverend Gianluigi Gugliermetto, who was ordained by Bishop Jon Bruno of the Diocese of Los Angeles at Christ Church Parish in 2016.
+The parish was last served by the Reverend Gianluigi Gugliermetto, who was ordained by Bishop Jon Bruno of the Diocese of Los Angeles at Christ Church Parish in 2016.

 Longtime parishioner Sue Mansfield prepared detailed notes about the history of our parish.